StephenWhittington/Dream-Destination/README.md

 * **Carousel Pictures** - A five picture carousel of recommended cities that the user can navigate through by clicking or waiting.

-* **Start Your Search Button** - Allows desktop users by clicking to scroll to the map to start their search.
+* **Go Button** - Allows desktop users by clicking to scroll to the map to start their search.

 * **Autocomplete Search Bar** - Allows the user to search for specific cities and locations quicker, as suggestions appear in the dropdown based on the information they have entered.
 When the user has typed enough into the search bar the city or location